 Hina Dolls: Why Hina Dolls Have an Aesthetic Sense

-The human eye has the ability to sense color.
+The human eye has the ability to perceive color.

-There are many different colors, but broadly speaking, they are made up of three colors: blue, red, and green.
+There are many different colors, but roughly speaking, they consist of three colors: blue, red, and green.

 By mixing these three colors, different colors are created.

-The female staff at Hinasei Kobo utilize and combine this color logic and theory to create color scheme designs for Hina dolls.
+The female staff at Hinasei Kobo use and combine this color logic and theory to create color scheme designs for Hina dolls.

-And for the princess, the basic combination of the two main colors is used (strictly speaking, Hinasei Kobo will pursue three more colors, but we will not go into detail here).
+And the princess is basically a combination of two main colors (strictly speaking, Hinasei Kobo is pursuing three more colors, but we will not go into detail here).

 To be honest, at first I used scientific formulas and extracted and excerpted information from women's fashion magazines.

-Also, by looking at the color balance of classic Ukiyo-e and Katsushika Hokusai, you can gradually hone your sense of combining these sensitivities at an unconscious level through training.
+Also, by looking at the color balance of classic ukiyo-e prints and Katsushika Hokusai, you can explore and gradually hone your sense of combining these sensibilities at an unconscious level through training.

-As this sensitivity is honed, just by looking at a bolt of cloth or a kimono, you will be able to test out matching kimonos in two different patterns: "To make the most of the texture of this color, match it with something in the same color family.
+As this sensitivity is honed, just by looking at a bolt of fabric or a kimono, you will be able to test out two patterns of matching kimonos: "To make the most of the texture of this color, match it with something in the same color family.
 Or, conversely, choose a contrasting combination."

-Ultimately, we find a combination of kimonos in colors that will bring out the best in the princess's Hina doll hues.
+Ultimately, we find a combination of kimonos in colors that will bring out the full color palette of the Hina doll princess.

 The choice of colour for the folding screen is an extension of that combination.

-This involves a comprehensive development process leading to commercialization.
+This involves a comprehensive development process that brings the product to market.

-In particular, this sense of color is quite in line with the tastes that lie deep within the Japanese people.
+In particular, this sense of color is very much in line with the tastes that lie deep within the Japanese people.

 Why?
-In Japan, we have spring, summer, autumn and winter.
-Each season has its own charm and atmosphere...
+In Japan, we have four seasons.
+Each season has its own charm and atmosphere.

-This sense of color must be matched with the sentiment of Japan's Hinamatsuri.
+This sense of color must be matched with the sentiment of Japan's Hinamatsuri festival.

 Then we conduct test sales to see if customers will actually choose the product.

-In fact, if customers choose our products during the early sales of the season, we then plan to stock up on a certain amount for a year later.
+In fact, if customers choose it during the early sales of the season, we plan to stock a certain amount for a year later.

-Cultivate and acquire the color balance of Hina dolls.
+Cultivate and master the color balance of Hina dolls.

-In order for this sensation to be expressed on an unconscious level, the colors of the Hina dolls are revealed through a fusion of experience and the scientific design theory behind it.
+In order for this feeling to be expressed at an unconscious level, the colors of the Hina dolls are created through a fusion of experience and the scientific design theory behind it.